Arthur A. Dugoni School of Denistry

 The School of Health Sciences educates students to become essential, highly qualified healthcare providers and leaders in their professional field.
 The School of Health Sciences prepares students for patient care through innovative, accelerated curricula, empowering students to contribute to the lifelong wellness of the communities it serves through professional practice.
 Experiential clinical education is fundamental to the educational philosophy of the School of Health Science.
 All students are provided with invaluable patient contact experiences, guided by skilled clinicians, to prepare them to become practice-ready graduates.
 An intentional emphasis on inter-professional education and practice in all School of Health Sciences programs prepares graduates to provide outstanding patient care as integral members of the healthcare team.

 The School of Health Sciences administrative offices are located on the Sacramento campus with academic programs on all three of Pacific’s campuses.
-The academic programs include Audiology (San Francisco); Athletic Training, Physical Therapy, and Speech-Language Pathology (Stockton); and Clinical Nutrition, Nursing, Occupational Therapy, Physician Assistant Studies, and Social Work (Sacramento).
+The academic programs include Audiology (San Francisco); Athletic Training, Physical Therapy, and Speech-Language Pathology (Stockton); Clinical Nutrition, Nursing, Occupational Therapy, Physician Assistant Studies, and Social Work (Sacramento); and on-line Doctor of Health Science and Doctor of Medical Science programs.

 School of International Studies